laravel/docs/authorization.md

     Gate::denyIf($post->isReadOnly());

-You can customize the message using a second parameter, which is useful to detail why the permission was not granted.
+You can customize the message using a second parameter, which is useful to detail why the permission was denied.

     Gate::denyIf($post->isReadOnly(), 'This post is read-only.');